The key things for Dyche to fix at 'broken' Everton

 Where will Dyche find goals?

-Dyche inherits an Everton team with many faults, but chief among them is a chronic ability to score goals, just 15 in the Premier League this season.
+Dyche inherits an Everton team with many faults, but chief among them is a chronic inability to score goals, with just 15 in the Premier League this season.
 Only Wolves have an inferior record.

 Everton failed to replace Brazil forward and talisman Richarlison following his £60m move to Tottenham, while the gamble on Dominic Calvert-Lewin staying fit has failed.
 Neal Maupay arrived from Brighton for £12m but has made little impact.